21 July 2022

 This is the Shakespeare play I most often finding myself returning to – whether to read, watch, teach, or write about.
 There always seems something new to explore – a fresh interpretation, or an intriguing line or phrase I haven’t thought about before.
 You can read the full text – and all his other plays too – on MIT’s ‘Complete Works of William Shakespeare website.

-Hamlet has influenced countless poets, painters, film makers, novelists - and, most recently, the creators of this point and click adventure game.
+Hamlet has influenced countless poets, painters, film makers, novelists - and, most recently, the creators of Elsinore, a point and click adventure game.
 This is a very smart, witty, well designed game with all sorts of twists and turns.
 The player takes on the role of Ophelia as she tries to escape from a mysterious time loop and avert tragedy.

 James Wood’s short introduction to the novel is both accessible and illuminating, inviting you to return to old favourites with fresh eyes, and fresh questions.

 This is one of my own favourite novels - witty, ironic, subtle, and perfect for (re)visiting in the light of James Woods’ How Fiction Works.
 Emma Woodhouse is beautiful, clever, rich – and certain that she knows exactly what is best for all her friends and neighbours.
-You can read it for free on the Project Gutenberg website.
+You can read Emma for free on the Project Gutenberg website.

 Keep up to date with our latest posts on Twitter: @ARUaboutideas